 X. In the case of most schools, this translates to hundreds and even thousands of minds, each with their own stories, interests, insecurities, and needs.
 Thousands of spectacular complexities.

 XI.
 The word ‘mind’ suggests something different than the current gears and catalysts provide.
 A ‘brain’ may seek an input to produce an output, but a mind is curious and wants to play.

 XII.
-Performance on an assessment can be measured, but understanding cannot, and both fail to see the bigger picture: How can we help students see for themselves what’s worth understanding for themselves?
+Performance on an assessment can be measured, but truly measuring understanding is less precise–and both fail to see the bigger picture: How can we help students see for themselves what’s worth understanding for themselves?
 Our curious solution so far has been to simply hand it to them endlessly until they leave for ‘jobs.’

 XIII.
 An outcomes-based system of education seeks only to produce outcomes.
 Its self-correcting systems, which glean their corrections from those strategies, data, and collaboration above, test and probe—with perfect rationality—what works and what doesn’t so that we can do less of the latter and more of the former until the latter is all gone.

 XIV.
 It is plain to see, however, that this is not what happens.
 The outcomes we seek to cause are first industrial—acquisition of catalogued knowledge parsed into content areas.

 XV.
 Presumably—and this is where I could be wrong–the hope is that proficiency of this cataloged content will lead to citizenship, affection, good work, happiness, and after a lifetime of humanizing it all, wisdom.

 XVI.
 These ideas—citizenship, affection, good work, happiness, and wisdom–are purely irrational—abstractions that counter-balance systems-thinking and scientific approaches.

 XVII.
 This means that we have designed a system of education that both marginalizes and patronizes the abstractions it hopes to produce.
 And its inherent rational gears—especially assessment and data—are impotent to respond to that which is irrational.